paduagroup/pol_openmm/build-openmm.md

 The 2080 cards are of Turing architecture, ideally used with the CUDA 10 (or later) toolkit of drivers and compilers.
 The optimum compilation flag for these cards is `--arch=sm_75`.

 The PSMN machines have CUDA 9.2 and an upgrade seems unlikely.
 The latest OpenMM versions may produce code with `--arch=sm_75` or later, which is not supported in CUDA 9.2 (this was true for OpenMM 7.5.0; it is possible that a binary installation works fine for OpenMM 7.6).
 It is therefore necessary to modify one file in the source code in order to specify `--arch=sm_70` (which corresponds to the previous generation of architecture named Volta, e.g. the V100 cards).

+Maybe try first to install in `conda` the version for CUDA 9.2.
+If that doesn't work, then compile from source.

 ## Compilation of OpenMM on the PSMN